 In the early 1960s, Artschwager began using found images – particularly from newspapers – as source material for grisaille paintings.
 In addition to Formica, Artschwager’s other favored synthetic material was Celotex, a construction material designed for ceiling insulation made of dried sugarcane fibers pressed into a stiff board.
 Celotex is heavily textured, and Artschwager often employed the rough surface for his paintings.
-In works like Woman on Swing (1969), imagery from a found photograph is transposed in acrylic onto a Celotex board through a grid system devised by Artschwager to faithfully enlarge his source material onto his painting supports.
+In works like Woman on Swing (Portrait of Ruth Dworken) (1969), imagery from a found photograph is transposed in acrylic onto a Celotex board through a grid system devised by Artschwager to faithfully enlarge his source material onto his painting supports.
 The work’s surface retains a texture similar in appearance to bumpy and slightly blurred newspaper print while also having the tactility of handmade paper.

 Artschwager is also well known for creating sculptures based on punctuation marks and Morse code.
 In works like Untitled (Quotation Marks) (1980) and Working Model for Drop Drop (1988), greatly enlarged symbols of punctuation are made into autonomous sculptures.
 Artschwager has described his punctuation pieces as wanting to inflect objects and spaces the way real (!) punctuation inflects the abstract objects and spaces of written language.
 Similarly, Artschwager’s “blps”, lozenge-shaped forms inspired by Morse code and made of painted wood or rubberized horse hair, were made to function as conceptual focal points.